This is the multi-page printable view of this section. Click here to print.

 1. A ticket is created (eg. a user reports a bug, requests a feature, or a developer makes a ticket for work they have been doing).
 It may be assigned to someone specific if relevant.

 2. Someone takes it, and starts working on it (even if it’s just reviewing it, or reproducing the issue).
 They assign it to themselves, and change it to In Progress.
 This helps prevent multiple people duplicating work.
-If you are doing work on a Git branch, the name of the branch should be the ticket number (ex VIX-2100) and all commits should start with the ticket number.
+If you are doing work on a Git branch, the name of the branch should be the ticket number (ex VIX-2100) and all commits should start with the JIRA issue number.

 5. Once it is merged, a development build will automatically be created and uploaded to the dev builds area of the website.
 Here it can be reviewed by other users or developers.
 The ticket will be closed with a field indicating the build number the resolution is contained in.
 If any issues are found, the ticket can be reopened, or a new bug filed that references the original ticket.
 If it is reopened go to step #3.